RAG in Production: Beyond the Tutorial

 Except you don't.
 You have a demo that works on cherry-picked examples.
 Production RAG is a different beast entirely.

-- Metadata enrichment: Attach source, section, and relationship data to every chunk
+- Metadata enrichment: attach source, section, and relationship data to every chunk

 - Vector search for semantic similarity